trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 </figure>

-**For the public, seeing and being seen became just as much a reason for going to the zoo as observing animals and acquiring knowledge about natural history.** On the central axes through the zoo, between the elephant gate and the entrance at the Zoological Garden train station, bourgeois zoo shareholders, members of the educated bourgeois classes, and the civil servants of the Prussian state had the opportunity to solidify their status and their networks by visiting the zoo. **For the workers from the suburbs in the east of Berlin, “cheap Sundays” were introduced shortly after the zoo‘s founding, with the price of entry tickets reduced by half.** According to newspaper reports of the time, the zoo was full on those days, and the less wealthy members of the public took their refreshments at the more affordable gastronomic facilities with beer instead of champagne, and pretzels instead of caviar.[^10] The goal for all visitors was recreation, to take a step out of their everyday lives and into another world.
+**For the public, seeing and being seen became just as much a reason for going to the zoo as observing animals and acquiring knowledge about natural history.** On the central axes through the zoo, between the Elephant Gate and the entrance at the Zoological Garden train station, bourgeois zoo shareholders, members of the educated bourgeois classes, and the civil servants of the Prussian state had the opportunity to solidify their status and their networks by visiting the zoo. **For the workers from the suburbs in the east of Berlin, “cheap Sundays” were introduced shortly after the zoo’s founding, with the price of entry tickets reduced by half.** According to newspaper reports of the time, the zoo was full on those days, and the less wealthy members of the public took their refreshments at the more affordable gastronomic facilities with beer instead of champagne, and pretzels instead of caviar.[^10] The goal for all visitors was recreation, to take a step out of their everyday lives and into another world.

 <figure>